-Although the Predefined content match option is useful, it’s not a 100%-accurate detection method.
-For example, it doesn’t guarantee compliance with regulatory requirements.
-As the customer, you can decide which data is sensitive, and how to best protect it.
-We recommend that you test your settings to make sure your configuration meets your requirements, and that you use the quarantine option to verify content matches.
+Predefined content matching doesn’t guarantee compliance with regulatory requirements.
+As the customer, you can decide which data is sensitive and how to best protect it.
+Test your settings to make sure they meet your requirements and use the quarantine option to verify content matches.

-Tip: To see examples of sensitive content and to test your own content, try the Sensitive Data Classification demo.
+Tip: To see examples of sensitive content and to test your own content, try the Data Loss Prevention Demo.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.